Forbes 30 Under 30: History

+Forbes 30 under 30 Summits

-In addition to the magazine feature, Forbes hosts an annual 30 Under 30 Summit.
+In addition to the magazine feature, Forbes hosts an annual Forbes 30 Under 30 Summit.
 In 2014 and 2015, the summit was held in Philadelphia, with Monica Lewinsky making headlines at the first summit for her address on cyberbullying.
 The 2016 and 2017 summits were both held in October in Boston.
 Organizers include previous 30 Under 30 honorees chef Chris Coombs, Boston mayoral aide Dan Koh, and pediatric oncology professor Cigall Kadoch.

 In April 2016, Forbes held its first 30 Under 30 international summit, focused on Europe, the Middle East and Africa and taking place in Tel Aviv and Jerusalem.
 Speakers included Monica Lewinsky, Shimon Peres and Okieriete Onaodowan.
 Onaodowan was a 2016 honoree on the 30 Under 30 Hollywood & Entertainment list for his portrayal of Hercules Mulligan and James Madison in Hamilton.

-On December 9, 2020, Forbes hosted the virtual "2020 Forbes Power Women's Summit" to recognize women who lead major movements and build billion-dollar businesses.

 Botswana was the first African country to host Forbes 30 Under 30 in April 2022.

-Diversity of honorees
+In 2023, the Forbes 30 under 30 Summit was held in Cleveland, Ohio, with speakers such as Kendall Jenner (2024 honoree in the Art & Style category), Bad Bunny (2019 honoree in the Music category) and Machine Gun Kelly.